Hackeranuj/Progressive-Web-Application-PWA-CoRider/README.md

 Welcome to the Chat Screen Progressive Web Application (PWA) project!
 This application is developed using ReactJS to create a chat interface that functions similarly to typical mobile chat applications.
 It supports installation on Android and iOS devices as a PWA.

-## Project Overview

-The goal of this assignment is to develop a single-page PWA that mimics the UI provided, with specific interactions triggered by tapping the three dots in the top right corner.
-The application retrieves chat data from the provided API and implements infinite scrolling to fetch older messages as users scroll up.

 ## Features